 ICBC adjusters are counting on the fact that accident victims don’t know the true value of their injuries.
 That’s why they jump at the chance to make settlements as soon as possible.
 Many times, the ultimate prognosis for a victim — particularly one who is catastrophically injured — can’t be determined for months after the wreck.
 But if accident victims agree to an early settlement, they could unknowingly end up with much less compensation than they are entitled to.

-A knowledgeable ICBC lawyer can help place a full and fair dollar value on your ICBC claim.
+A knowledgeable ICBC lawyer in BC can help place a full and fair dollar value on your ICBC claim.
 This will be calculated by analyzing factors such as:

 - Severity of the injuries

 - Occupation and the impact on the ability to work

 - Your role in mitigating damages (what you did or could have done to minimize the injury)